alexisvalentino/CCTV-Camera-Using-Python/README.md

 This program is licensed under the MIT License.
 Please see the LICENSE file for more information.

 Acknowledgments
-This program was created by [Your Name Here] as a personal project.
+This program was created by Alexis Valentino as a personal project.
 It uses the OpenCV library to access the computer's camera and record video footage.